MushroomObserver/mushroom-observer/README_MACOSX_NOTES.md

 ### Install Bash if you're not using Zsh

-If you haven't done so already, install a recent version of [Bash](https://www.gnu.org/software/bash/) and set it as the default shell.
+If you haven't done so already, either switch your shell to zsh (supported by Apple) or install a recent version of [Bash](https://www.gnu.org/software/bash/) and set it as the default shell.
 You can find your installed version like this:

 ```sh